✦ Scandinavian-inspired design, curated for modern living

 home dehumidifier 1000 sq ft

-KeepGlad’s 1000 sq ft coverage suits you if you need steady basement moisture control.
+KeepGlad’s 1000 sq ft coverage suits you if you need steady basement moisture control in a smaller area.
 You get the RX02-B model in a gray plastic shell with a 98 fl oz tank and 2.8 pints per day of dehumidifying power.
-It can pull up to 40 ounces of moisture, helping drop humidity from 80% to 40%.
+It can pull up to 40 ounces of moisture, helping drop humidity from 80% to 40% in the listed conditions.
 Smart sensors, real-time humidity readouts, and 4, 8, or 12-hour timers let you manage use easily.
 The drain hose, auto shut-off, washable filters, three fan speeds, and 28 dB sleep mode make it practical, quiet, and efficient.

 Best For: KeepGlad’s 1000 sq ft dehumidifier is best for homeowners who want quiet, low-maintenance moisture control in basements, bedrooms, bathrooms, laundry rooms, or other medium-sized spaces.